awwad/uptane/README.md

-### 3.2: Running an Arbitrary Package Attack on the Image repository without Compromised Keys
+### 3.2: Arbitrary Package Attack on Image Repository without Compromised Keys
 In the previous section, the firmware available on the director repository was replaced with a malicious one.
 What if the image repository is corrupted with a malicious firmware?